github-for-unity/Unity/README.md

 ### Installation

+This extensions needs to be installed (and updated) for each Unity project that you want to version control.
+First step is to download the latest package from [the releases page](https://github.com/github-for-unity/Unity/releases);
+it will be savead as a file with the extension `.unitypackage`.
-To install the extension, download the latest package from [the releases page](https://github.com/github-for-unity/Unity/releases) and double click on it.
+To install it, open Unity, then open the project you want to version control, and then double click on the downloaded package.
+Alternatively, import the package by clicking Assets, Import Package, Custom Package, then select the downloaded package.

 #### Log files